apache/flink-web/community.md

 ## How do I get help from Apache Flink?

 There are many ways to get help from the Apache Flink community.
 The [mailing lists](#mailing-lists) are the primary place where all Flink committers are present.
 For user support and questions use the *user mailing list*.
+You can also join the community on [Slack](#slack).
 Some committers are also monitoring [Stack Overflow](http://stackoverflow.com/questions/tagged/apache-flink).
 Please remember to tag your questions with the *[apache-flink](http://stackoverflow.com/questions/tagged/apache-flink)* tag.
 Bugs and feature requests can either be discussed on the *dev mailing list* or on [Jira]({{ site.jira }}).
 Those interested in contributing to Flink should check out the [contribution guide](/contributing/how-to-contribute.html).

 ## Mailing Lists